image

 Fantastic Chef, R.N., Dachshund Tamer, Rail-enthusast, Globe-trotter, Knitter, Grannie and Laundry-hobbiest.
 It takes someone like her to organize someone like me.

-With well over fifty years of experience, I am largely self taught but have attended some formal classes: I studied with the late Howard Trafton at the Art Students League of New York, (I was his evening monitor) and have attended workshops, (Jack O'Neal, Linda A. Doll, Judi Betts, Sigmund Abeles, Arne Westerman, Kim Casebeer, John Salminen, Mel Stabin and Serge Hollerbach).
-I participate weekly in the local life-drawing sessions.
+With sixty plus years of experience, I am largely self taught but have attended some formal classes: I studied with the late Howard Trafton at the Art Students League of New York, (I was his evening monitor) and have attended workshops, (Sigmund Abeles, Judi Betts, Kim Casebeer, Linda A. Doll, Serge Hollerbach, Jack O'Neal, Jason Sacran, John Salminen, Mel Stabin, Phil Starke, Arne Westerman and Joseph Zbukvic).
+I have also participated frequently in life-drawing sessions.

-I participate in juried exhibitions and have had numerous works hung across the country, winning my share of awards.
+In juried exhibitions I've had numerous works hung across the country, winning my share of awards.
 I have served as a juror myself.
-I'm a member of around a dozen art groups with signature membership in the National, the Southern, the North East, and the Pennsylvania Watercolor Societies, (NWS, SW, NEWS & PWS) as well as full membership in Audubon Artists Inc., based upon watercolor submissions.
+I'm a member numerous art groups and hold or have held signature membership in the National, the North East, the Southern, the Kansas, the Pennsylvania Watercolor Societies, and the Watercolor U.S.A.
+Honor Society.

-I love using watercolor however half my work these days is done with pens, markers, acrylics or oils.
+I love using watercolor however some of my work these days is done with pens, markers, acrylics or oils.
 I find that the switching off forces me to think out my process more carefully and further, makes it more fun.

 spacer